• 8 min read

 The majestic Jokulsarlon glacier lagoon in Iceland

-Can you drive the Ring Road in Iceland in February?
+Can You Drive the Ring Road in February?

 Yes, as mentioned, you can drive around the Ring Road in February.
 However, if you plan on doing this, you’ll want to plan to spend 10 days doing so, as the road's length typically requires at least a week in the summer; in the winter, the weather and lessened daylight extend that needed time to 10 days.